 "Actually," he added, "what she gave you wasn't so bad.
 You're lucky you didn't have to see the tongue-lashing I got...AND...that was nothing compared to what I've lived with my whole life."

-In 1990 when I told my business partner to shove the school up his ass, I took on my present position as a casino dealer.
-Coincidentally, the student whose jacket was stolen and I became co-workers and eventually close friends.
+In 1990, I told my business partner to shove the school up his ass.
+In a short time, I took on my present position as a casino dealer.
+Coincidentally, the student who had hs jacket stolen and I became co-workers and eventually close friends.

 Ironically, our friendship blossomed at a rival dealer school when we randomly wound-up in the same roulette training class.
 Despite a 14-year age difference, we were able to relate to each other.
 I guess that either means, he was mature for his age, or I wasn't.

 Please note, before he told me anything specific, he prefaced everything by saying, "My mother ruled with an iron fist.
 She was so bad, I nicknamed her Don Cordeleone."